spacecloud-io/space-docs/content/install/docker.md

 weight: 1
 ---

 The first step to start using Space Cloud is setting it up.
 Space Cloud requires several components to be running for proper functions.
-The most notable components are:
+The most important components are:

 - **Gateway:** Responsible for ingress traffic and generation of REST / GaphQL APIs
-- **Runner:** Responsible for intra cluster traffic and policy enforcement
+- **Runner:** Responsible for intra-cluster traffic and policy enforcement
 - **Container Registry:** Responsible for storing docker images.
 We won't be needing this for local setup.

-Luckily, we don't have to interact with these components in most use cases directly.
-Space Cloud ships with a utility named `space-cli` which will bootstrap a cluster for us.
+Luckily, we don't have to interact with these components directly.
+Space Cloud ships with a utility named `space-cli` which bootstraps a cluster for us.

 ## Prerequisites